dihannahdi/bahtsulmasail.tech/project_analysis.md

     *   **Lack of Tests:** There are no visible test files for either the frontend or the backend in the provided file list (e.g., no `tests.py` with content, no `*.test.tsx` files).
 A comprehensive testing suite is essential for a project of this complexity.

 ### 5.  **Configuration and Environment Management:**
     *   **Local Setup Complexity:** The local development setup requires manual configuration of several services (Postgres, Redis).
-While Docker is mentioned as an option, providing a `docker-compose.yml` file would significantly simplify the local development experience.
+Azure Container Apps provides a robust deployment platform that handles containerization automatically.

 ## Recommendations